fenxu/azure-powershell-docs-prod/azure/AADRM/vlatest/New-AadrmRightsDefinition.md

 ## DESCRIPTION
 The **New-AadrmRightsDefinition** cmdlet creates a **Rights Definition** object that you store as a variable and then use to create or update a custom rights policy template when you use the [Add-AadrmTemplate](./Add-AadrmTemplate.md) or [Set-AadrmTemplateProperty](./Set-AadrmTemplateProperty.md) cmdlet.

-A **Rights Definition** object expresses the rights of a user or group to content that Azure Rights Management protects.
+A **Rights Definition** object expresses the rights that users have to content that Azure Rights Management protects.
+You can specify a user, a group, or all users in an organization.

+Tip: You can this cmdlet to enable secure collaboration with other organizations.
+For example, provide an external group VIEW and DOCEDIT rights to collaborate on a joint project.
+Or, provide VIEW rights to all users in a partner organization.

 ## EXAMPLES